 There are many varieties of NAT available.
-We just have to configure it according to our need.
-A part of saving IPv4 space, it also masquerade IP addresses.
+We just have to configure it according to our needs.
+A part of saving IPv4 space, it also masquerades IP addresses.
 We can simply hide our private IP address from public internet or from “Hacker World”.
 Although, it also helps to create a secure DMZ (Demilitarized zone).

 Different types of NAT

 There are three types of NAT available.
 Static NAT, Dynamic NAT and Port Address Translation (PAT).
 Each type of NAT has different characteristics.
-Below we will discuss each type in more details.
+Below we will discuss each type in more detail.

-The Dynamic NAT is used in large enterprise network.
+Dynamic NAT is used in large enterprise networks.
 Bigger companies purchase a huge amount of Public IP addresses and keep them in a pool.
 This pool is assigned to a group of hosts, and it starts providing public IP addresses to these hosts.

 PAT stands for Port Address Translation.
 It is the most famous NAT type.
 It is used to provide Internet connectivity to a large number of Hosts by using a single Public IP address.
 PAT is widely used in Home, Campus and Enterprises Network.

 PAT, usually configured on most of the network.
 Here, Internet Service Provider (ISP) provides a static Public IP on a router or firewall.
-Each time, when an internal Hosts want to initiate a connection to the public Server, then Router, will assign a port number and translate their private IP address to a public IP.
-Although, at the same time, other internal Host’s can initiate the connection with Public Server’s.
+Each time, when internal hosts want to initiate a connection to the public Server, then Router, will assign a port number and translate their private IP address to a public IP.
+Although, at the same time, other internal Hosts can initiate the connection with Public Servers.